nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 ## 3. Deployment and DNS registry

-The following script will check environment variables, deploy the infrastructure, and prompt for DNS registry
+The following command  will check environment variables, deploy the infrastructure, and prompt for DNS registry

-    ```
-    $ python scripts/00-guided-install.py
-    Ensure that oauth settings are in configuration [Press \"Enter\" to continue]
-    ```
+        $ qhub deploy -c qhub_config.yaml

-    Press enter to verify the oauth has been configured.
+Press `enter` to verify the oauth has been configured.
 The first stage of deployment will begin and there will be many lines of output text.
 After a few minutes, you will be prompted to set your DNS.
-This output will show based on the the domain example above:
+This output will show an "ip" address (DO/GCP) or a CNAME "hostname" (AWS) based on the the cloud service provider:

-    ```
+    Digital Ocean/Google Cloud Platform:

         Outputs:

         ingress_jupyter = {
         "hostname" = ""
         "ip" = "xxx.xxx.xxx.xxx"
         }

+    AWS:
+        Outputs:

+        ingress_jupyter = {
+        "hostname" = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-xxxxxxxxxx.us-east-1.elb.amazonaws.com"
+        "ip" = ""
+        }

+Then you will be prompted with

         Take IP Address Above and update DNS to point to "jupyter.testing.qhub.dev" [Press Enter when Complete]

-    ```
+Login to your DNS provider (e.g. Cloudflare) and make the DNS entry with the information above.
+For AWS add a CNAME, for DO and GCP add a type "A" entry.
 While [recording your DNS] on Cloudflare, click on **Proxy Status** and change it to **DNS only**.

-    If you are using AWS you will get a CNAME instead of an IP address.
-Change the type from **A** to **CNAME** in cloudflare to update the DNS

 Once the domain name is registered, wait until the DNS has been updated.
 You can check on your DNS status with the linux command `dig` followed by your url.
 The ip address or CNAME will show in the output of the command when DNS registry is complete.

-    Press **Enter** when the DNS is registered to complete the deployment
+Press **Enter** when the DNS is registered to complete the deployment.

 ## 4. **Set up  github repository**